webflorist/formfactory/README.md

 {!!
 Form::close(false) !!}
 ```

+#### Changing views

+As described in the documentation of HtmlFactory, you can change the view, in which a particular form will be rendered. (see default views for usage).
+Of course, if you wanted to change the views of ALL Elements of a certain type, publishing and editing the included views would be the better option.

+#### Decorating

+You can also use DecoratorClasses and the decorate() method to influence the output of your forma and fields.
+Both are described in the documentation of HtmlFactory.

+As with views, you can access and influence several of a FormControl's features (label, errors, help-text, etc.) within decoration.

 ### VueForms

 By default, the forms generated with this package do not have any JavaScript- or AJAX-functionality in place to allow for validation or submission without a new page-reload.
 To allow a more modern approach, FormFactory can utilize `vue.js` and `axios` to create forms that submit via AJAX and do not required a page-reload.

-Additionally various parts of the form and it's fields will use Vue's data-binding.
-This allows the extension of any custom frontend-functionality.
+These are called VueForms.

+VueForms provide the same set of features as normal Forms (which means existing Forms can be "converted" to VueForms any time).
+But they open up many further possibilities through Vue's data binding.
+This allows the extension of any custom frontend-functionality (see Customizability below).

 Several parts of the form will then be reactive, e.g.:
 - Field-values will be bound to `fields.fieldName.value`.